-When you call for engineering technical support, we can help you quickly if you have the following information at hand:
+When you call for engineering technical support, we can help you quickly if you have the following information at hand.

-- Which Simpson Strong-Tie literature piece you are using.
-(See the back cover for the form number.) - Which Simpson Strong-Tie product or system you are inquiring about. - Your load requirement.
+- Which Simpson Strong-Tie literature piece are you using?
+(See the back cover for the form number.) - Which Simpson Strong-Tie product or system are you inquiring about? - What is your load requirement?